MarcoEterno/frameformer-architecture/AutoGPT/README.md

 Tasks and thoughts are implemented using JSON objects.

 ## Working memory
 The working memory of the agent contains the current set of tasks open, in progress and closed, as well as the agent thought history.

 ### Tasks
-each task is a JSON object, which contains the following fields:
+Each task is a JSON object, which contains the following fields:
 1. **id**: a unique identifier for the task, that progresses each time a task is created
 2. **name**: the name of the task
 3. **description**: a description of the task
 4. **status**: the status of the task, which can be:
    1. **open**: the task is open, and can be executed
    2. **in_progress**: the task is in progress, and cannot be executed
    3. **closed**: the task is closed, and cannot be executed
-   4. **failed_with_current_available_instruments**: the task has failed, and cannot be executed
+   4. **failed_with_current_available_instruments**: the task has failed,
+   and cannot be executed
 5. **priority**: the priority of the task, which can be:
    1. **high**: the task has high priority
    2. **medium**: the task has medium priority
    3. **low**: the task has low priority
 6. **tasks_depending** on this task
 7. **tasks_required** in order to fulfill the task
 8. **tasks_and_thoughts_that_brought_to_it** still to decide if this is useful, may be can be done with timestamps, but we loose the ability to parallelize the tasks
-8. **stream_of_consciousness**: all the thoughts that the agent has had while executing the task organized in text
+9. **stream_of_consciousness**: all the thoughts that the agent has had while executing the task organized in text

 ### Thoughts
-each thought is a JSON object, which contains the following fields:
+Each thought is a JSON object, which contains the following fields:
 1. **id**: a unique identifier for the thought, that progresses each time a thought is created
 2. **name**: the name of the thought, used to search for relevancy among all the thoughts
 3. **content**: the thought itself in text format

 ## History of the agent
 Let's recap the main steps of the process:
-1) AGI awakens, and starts to decompose the mission in tasks
+1) The Agent awakens, and starts to decompose the mission in tasks
-2) AGI prioritises the tasks based on temporal dependency (some tasks require input from other tasks)
+2) The Agent prioritises the tasks based on temporal dependency (some tasks require input from other tasks)
-   3) AGI execute single tasks using this strategy:\
+3) The Agent execute single tasks using this strategy:\
-       a) AGI asks itself if the task needs further decomposition(if it does, decomposes the task in subtasks)\
+    a) The Agent asks itself if the task needs further decomposition(if it does, decomposes the task in subtasks)\
-       b) AGI asks itself if the task needs further information from the user (if it does, asks the user for the info)\
+    b) The Agent asks itself if the task needs further information from the user (if it does, asks the user for the info)\
-       c) AGI generates possible routes to solve the problem\
+    c) The Agent generates possible routes to solve the problem\
-       d) AGI does a depth-first search, prioritizing the routes most likely to fulfill the task, A maximum depth is set, in order to avoid excessive decomposition.\
+    d) The Agent does a depth-first search, prioritizing the routes most likely to fulfill the task.
+A maximum depth is set, in order to avoid excessive decomposition.\
-       e) every time AGI encounters a new fact, it challenges it using the epistemological method (explained below) and if it is true it is added to world model.\
+    e) every time the Agent encounters a new fact, it challenges it using the epistemological method (explained below) and if it is true it is added to world model.\
-       f) when a solution to the task is proposed, AGI asks itself if the solution is correct (if it is, the task is marked as completed)\
+    f) when a solution to the task is proposed, the agent asks itself if the solution is correct (if it is, the task is marked as completed)\
     g) the working memory will contain information about all the open and closed tasks.
-4) AGI stops when there are no tasks left.
+4) The agent stops when there are no tasks left.
-5) Last step is to paste together the tasks and their answers in the context window, and ask AGI to print to user the answer to the mission.
+5) Last step is to paste together the tasks and their answers in the context window, and ask the agent to print to user the answer to the mission.

 ## The epistemological method